karinakanjaria/glucose-data-analysis/README.md

 ## Resources Needed

-The glucose data analyzed is a big data problem meaning a large amount of resources are needed, the resources that were used to run th project were as follows:
+The glucose data analyzed is a big data problem meaning a large amount of resources are needed, the resources that were used to run the project were as follows:
 1. RAM - (150 GB to 250 GB)
 2. CPU - (3 to 5)
 3. GPU - (2 to 4)